Boundary critical behavior of the Gross-Neveu-Yukawa model: Semi-infinite Gross-Neveu-Yukawa model

 We impose additional symmetries on our problem and require it to be invariant under the conformal group preserving the boundary \(z=0\) and under the charge conjugation.
 The BC~\eqref{eq-BC-fermions} preserves conformal invariance in the \(z=0\) plane if the matrix $M$ commutes with translations $P^\mu$, rotations $M^{\mu\nu}$, dilatation $D$, and special conformal generators $K^{\mu}$, where the indices \(\mu\) and \(\nu\) are restricted to the range \((0,\ldots, d-1)\).
 The Hamiltonian~\eqref{eq-Hamiltonian-1} is invariant under the charge conjugation if matrix $M$ satisfies $\hat{\mathcal{C}} M \hat{\mathcal{C}}^{-1} = M$ (which is equivalent to \(\hat{\mathcal{C}} \tilde{M} \hat{\mathcal{C}}^{-1} = - \tilde{M}\)), where the charge-conjugation operator $\hat{\mathcal{C}}$ is defined in Appendix~\ref{sec:Appendix-B}.

 A one-parameter family of matrices that satisfies all these symmetry conditions (conformal symmetry and charge conjugation) is

-with $\phi \in (-\pi,\pi]$, where the ``fifth'' matrix $\gamma_S$ anti-commuting with other Dirac matrices is defined for arbitrary $D$ in Appendix~\ref{sec:Appendix-A}.
-As shown in~\cite{Brillaux:2024}, for \(D=3\) and \(D=4\), where the size of the gamma matrices is \(4 \times 4\), this family exhausts all \(M\) matrices satisfying the symmetries above.
+with $\phi \in (-\pi,\pi]$, where the ``fifth'' matrix $\gamma_S$ anticommuting with other Dirac matrices is defined for arbitrary $D$ in Appendix~\ref{sec:Appendix-A}.
+As shown in~\cite{Brillaux:2024}, for $D=3$ and $D=4$, where the size of the gamma matrices is $4 \times 4$, this family, known as the chiral MIT bag BCs~\cite{Rohim:2021}, exhausts all $M$ matrices satisfying the symmetries above.
 In these dimensions our specific choice of the gamma matrices, Eqs.~\eqref{eq:gamma4-1} and~\eqref{eq:gamma4-2}, gives

 (Eq.~\eqref{eq:M-phi-D=4} is essentially the same as the second line of Eq.~(5) in Ref.~\cite{Brillaux:2024} with \(\theta = 0\) and the replacement \(\phi \to \pi -\phi\).)
 In higher dimensions there may be other such \(M\) matrices characterized by more parameters.
 Since we work in \(D = 4-\varepsilon\), the family~\eqref{eq:M-phi} is all we need.